tomkob9999/dnf_test_creator/README.md

 TIPS:

+- Only & or * (as AND), | and + (as OR) can be used as bool operators.
+- The tab delimited text at the bottom can be used to be pasted on Excel to create test cases.
+It saves quite an effort and copying mistakes than typing based on outputs.
 - Expressions like IF-ELSE can always be converted to AND and OR as long as the expected action is one.
 - When there are multiple actions for each condition like IF A THEN DO 1 ELSE DO 2, then use IF-ELSE with different condition attached to each IF-ELSE branches.
 The number of test cases grow only linearly by the number of conditions.
 They only add up, but not multiply.
 - For negations, use a separate variable.
 For example, if there is a and !a, then use a and na as if they are different variables, for example.
-- The tool can be used to test boolean expressions, not to mention.
+- THE TOOL CAN BE USED TO TEST YOUR BOOLEAN EXPRESSIONS, NOT TO MENTION.